bowmnath/cis-457-w22/syllabus.md

 ## Course Policies

-* All assignments must be submitted to Prairielearn and are due at 11:59 PM EST on the due date.
+* All gradable work (homework, projects, etc.) must be submitted to Prairielearn.
   Some assignments will require drawing diagrams that must be uploaded to Prairielearn.
   If you do not have convenient access to a scanner, there are free document scanning apps available, such as the Google Drive app.
-  I reserve the right to specify alternate submission cutoffs per assignment.
+* All projects are due at 11:59 PM EST on the due date.
 * No late projects will be accepted.
   However, to account for cases where a student sleeps through a deadline, forgets their laptop at work and cannot make the submission deadline, etc.,